-JemRF WiFi Wireless Gateway MQTT
+JemRF WiFi Wireless Gateway and WiFi Sensor MQTT Options

 The settings to publish the sensor readings to an MQTT broker are done on the MQTT Detail Tab as seen in Figure 1.